jun-xiao-mainlinestem/2026base/readme.md

 # RGB BOTS template

-This project provides a lightweight c++ template for VEX V5 robotics competition, featuring a modular architecture and a library for autonomous driving control.
+This project provides a lightweight c++ template for VEX V5 robotics competition, featuring a modular architecture, a library for autonomous driving control and convenient ways to design and test autons.

 ## Installation
 *   **Prerequisites:** Before you begin, make sure: